Palmyra-Racing-Association/trackboss/api-draft.md

 - [x] get a job
 - [x] get all jobs
 - [x] get all open jobs per event
+- [x] grant provisional work points for a job
+- [x] pay cost value for a job

 - [x] create a paid laborer
 - [x] update a paid laborer